 I’ve been a half dozen times now, and each visit I challenge myself to find a new activity, or place to visit, so I always have a fresh experience to enjoy.
 While Las Vegas is certainly a gambling town, it’s not all it has to offer.
 It’s helpful to know your options, especially if you’ll be going with non-gamblers.

 There won’t be deep dives into these topics, but Google searches will easily pull up quite a bit of information.
-And if you’re going to partake, do your homework – coupons and discounts are all over, so if you’re paying full price, you’re doing it wrong.
+And if you’re going to partake, do your homework – coupons and discounts are all over, including at sites such as vegas.com, so if you’re paying full price, you’re doing it wrong.
 Check the various websites, including places like vegas.com and Groupon, for discounts.
 You may also find discounts in books like the American Casino Guide.

 And also be sure to check and see if a certain activity is available; this is being written and posted during the COVID-19 pandemic, so some activities may be limited or paused right now, but will likely return in the future.